Sale Get links from 3 top ⭐ DA90+ ⭐ publications for $1299. Order now ➔

 To ensure yours stands out, stick to these four guidelines:

-If you want more advice on how to write great pitches, check out our article on blogger outreach.
+If you want more advice on how to write great pitches, check out our guide to blogger outreach.
 You can use the template from the article to write a confident pitch.

 Here’s what to expect if you successfully join the Forbes contributor program.